 Sid Wilson, CTG, CITM, was one of the first graduates of the International Guide Academy when it came to the USA from London.
 He brings 25+ years of experience in the industry to the classroom and graduated from the Tour Guide Program in 1990 and the International Tour Director program in 1993.
 Sid has been a docent and guide at the Black American West Museum and Heritage center.
-He was chairperson of the board for the Academy of Travel and Tourism in Denver and Sid currently serves as a Denver Public Library Commissioner; on the board of directors for the National Academy Foundation's Academy of Hospitality and Tourism for Denver Public Schools; member of board of directors for Denver Metro Convention and Visitors Bureau; Past Chairman of the board of directors for the Black American West Museum and Heritage Center; member board of directors for the Center of the American West; member board of directors for Colorado Historical Society's African American Advisory Council; past board member and vice-chair of Historic Denver; past member of Historic Preservation State Review Board; Vice Chairman board of directors for the James P. Beckwourth Mountain Club and many other volunteer efforts.
+He was chairperson of the board for the Academy of Travel and Tourism in Denver: former Denver Public Library Commissioner; former board chairman for the National Academy Foundation's Academy of Hospitality and Tourism for Denver Public Schools; member of board of directors for Visit Denver; Past Chairman of the board of directors for the Black American West Museum and Heritage Center; emeritus board director for the Center of the American West; former board chairman for Colorado Historical Society's African American Advisory Council; past board member and vice-chair of Historic Denver; past member of Historic Preservation State Review Board; founding member and former board chair for the James P. Beckwourth Mountain Club; Current Chairman of the Board for the Lincoln Hills Cares Foundation; and many other volunteer efforts.

 Sid is President and owner of A Private Guide, Inc. since 1991.
 His company has over 150 different itineraries being offered and his company specializes in cultural and heritage tours, city and mountain sightseeing, skiing, hiking, horseback riding, river rafting, narrow-gauge railroads, high country festivals and more.
 The most popular tours provided are the City Highlights and the Foothills tours.